camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 The [eksctl](https://eksctl.io/) is a tool that allows the creation of clusters via a single command, but this doesn't support all configuration options.
 Therefore, we're supplying a YAML file that can be used with the CLI to create the cluster preconfigured with various settings.

-This [installation guide](https://eksctl.io/installation/) explains how to install it.
+Review the [installation guide](https://eksctl.io/installation/) for additional details.

 ### Configure your infrastructure